11.2. User interface description

 • Alias can be changed in the corresponding text string in the table.
 Type a new name in this line, the changes will be saved automatically;

-This menu contains the table of properties of the selected control.
-Select a control by clicking on it with the left mouse button.
-Change the properties in the table that appears - changes to the control will be saved automatically.
-Please note: a change in one property may entail a change in another property of this control due to their incompatibility or mutual influence on each other.
-Changing the properties of a control also leads to an increase or decrease in the number of available types for fields, associated with the control: you can track this in the “Data” menu table.
+This menu contains the table of properties of the selected element.
+Select an element by clicking on it with the left mouse button.
+Change the properties in the table that appears - changes to the element will be saved automatically.
+Please note: a change in one property may entail a change in another property of this element due to their incompatibility or mutual influence on each other.
+Changing the properties of an element also leads to an increase or decrease in the number of available types for fields, associated with the element: you can track this in the “Data” menu table.